thomascarman/checkinmap/README.md

 ## TODOs

-- [] Create function to get a bunch of addresses from database (City State Zip)
+- [ ] Create function to get a bunch of addresses from database (City State Zip)
-- [] Concat address values into string if needed.
+- [ ] Concat address values into string if needed.
-- [] Pass all values into displayAddresses function
+- [ ] Pass all values into displayAddresses function
+- [ ] Create User "Check In" Form.